Breaking Free from Trauma and Addiction

-Trauma does not discriminate and it is prevalent around the world.
-Research among the medical community is constantly evolving in regards to trauma.
+Trauma and addiction do not discriminate and it is prevalent around the world.
+Research in the medical community is constantly evolving in regard to trauma.
 The definition has grown beyond the stereotypical events it used to be associated with such as war, death, and natural disasters.
 Those in the mental health field are learning about the varying degrees of trauma and its impact on the sufferer.

 There are a variety of different treatment options when it comes to addressing trauma.
 If you or someone you love is a trauma survivor seeking help, it is important to speak to a trained professional who can assess your individual situation and make the appropriate treatment recommendations.